Feeds are not just for nutrition, they can also give comfort and reassurance to your baby.

 Settling your baby

 Some ways of settling your baby will work better at different times of the day or night.
-Remember every baby is unique, what works for one may not work for another.
-Don't be afraid to ask family and friends for help settling a fussy baby.
+Remember every baby is unique.
+What works for one may not work for another.
+Do not be afraid to ask family and friends for help settling a fussy baby.

 If you find your baby is fussy during or between feeds, try the following: